clementlabois/Data-Analysis/README.md

 <h1 align="center"> Clément Labois | PhD </h1>
 <h2 align="center"> Data Analyst Portfolio </h3>

-Hello 👋, I'm Clément , a passionate Data Analyst and Data Scientist with a strong background in laboratory management and data-driven decision-making.
+Hello 👋, I'm Clément , a passionate Data Analyst 📊 and Data Scientist 🧑‍🔬 with a strong background in laboratory management and data-driven decision-making.

 With expertise in Python, SQL, and data visualization tools like Power BI and Tableau, I thrive on uncovering insights and optimizing processes through data.

 My previous experience managing multidisciplinary teams has honed my problem-solving abilities and my commitment to quality and accuracy in data analysis.

+In my free time, I enjoy exploring new data analysis tool and techniques

 ## Tech stack